Fatigue: What are the symptoms?

 Diseases and side effects

-Many different diseases can result in fatigue.
-In some diseases, fatigue is even the only symptom.
-Fatigue occurs in thyroid disorders, anemia, infectious diseases, cancer, systemic exertion intolerance disease (formerly known as chronic fatigue syndrome), and lung diseases.
-A food allergy, such as gluten intolerance, can also result in fatigue.
+Many different diseases can lead to fatigue.
+In some cases, fatigue is the only symptom.
+Fatigue occurs in conditions such as thyroid disorders, anemia, infectious diseases, cancer, systemic exertion intolerance disease (formerly known as chronic fatigue syndrome), and lung diseases.
+A food allergy, such as gluten intolerance, can also cause fatigue.

 Mental causes